Aquafortis/woo-align-buttons/README.txt

 This version will also align your Product Titles thus allowing longer titles or larger fonts.

+See FAQ about issue with WooCommerce blocks.

-If you have any issues, let us know in the Support section.
+If you have any other issues, let us know in the Support section.
 If you like the “Woo Align Buttons” plugin, please take the time to rate it.

 == Installation ==